Graduate Certificate in Suicidology

 - completed a Bachelor degree in any discipline; OR

-- a health or social sciences-related Diploma or Certificate IV VET/TAFE qualification plus two years relevant work experience; OR
+- a health or social sciences-related Diploma or Certificate IV VET/TAFE qualification plus two years relevant work experience

 English Proficiency Requirements